Conflux-Chain/conflux-documentation/docs/core/getting-started/what-to-do-next.md

 :::info

-This page is mainly about Conflux core space.
+This page is mainly about Conflux Core Space.
 Refer to [eSpace](../../espace/Overview.md) for the guide of eSpace.

 :::